quicwg/base-drafts/draft-ietf-quic-tls.md

 # Carrying TLS Messages {#carrying-tls}

-QUIC carries TLS handshake data in CRYPTO_HS frames, each of which consists of a contiguous block of handshake data (identified by an offset and length).
+QUIC carries TLS handshake data in CRYPTO_HS frames, each of which consists of a contiguous block of handshake data identified by an offset and length.
 Those frames are packaged into QUIC packets and encrypted under the current TLS encryption level.
 As with TLS over TCP, once TLS handshake data has been delivered to QUIC, it is QUIC's responsibility to deliver it